trapexit/mergerfs/README.md

 #### Do hard links work?

 Yes.
-You need to use `use_ino` to support proper reporting of inodes.
+You need to use `use_ino` to support proper reporting of inodes but they work regardless.
+See also the option `inodecalc`.

 What mergerfs does not do is fake hard links across branches.
 Read the section "rename & link" for how it works.